Recognize the highly exploitative and emotionally abusive techniques used to silence you, take your power and make you feel worthless…..

 30. Destructive conditioning

 Remember, these queens and kings of mean exploit empathy or compassion and respond only to consequences, so beware of any of these red flags.
-Recognizing the emotional abuse is happening is the first step of recovery.
-With professional help you can break the cycle of abuse, regain your power, heal and live happy and free.
+Recognizing the emotional abuse is happening is the first step to recovery.
+With professional help, you can break the cycle of abuse, regain your power, heal and live happy and free.

 Bancroft, Lundy; Why Does He Do That?
 Inside The Minds of Angry and Controlling Men.
 Penguin Publishing Group, 2004